aouazad/Mortgage-Securitization-Natural-Disasters-Reply/README.md

 3. The Monte Carlo simulations for the Analysis of the Rounding of HMDA Loans
 4. The Analysis of the Errors of LaCour-Little et al. (2022)

+## 1. The Paper

+Includes the full TeX file and the BibTeX citations.

-## 1. Regression Discontinuity: The Impact of Natural Disasters on the Approval, Origination of Loans Conforming with Fannie Mae and Freddie Mac's Rules, and the Securitization of these Loans
+## 2. Regression Discontinuity: The Impact of Natural Disasters on the Approval, Origination of Loans Conforming with Fannie Mae and Freddie Mac's Rules, and the Securitization of these Loans

 This section constructs the data set using (i)~Home Mortgage Disclosure Act data between 2000 and 2017, (ii)~the set of treated 5-digit ZIP codes, affected by one of the 15 billion dollar events.

-## 2. Monte Carlo Simulation: When HMDA Loan Amounts are Rounded, How Should We Count Conforming Loans?
+## 3. Monte Carlo Simulation: When HMDA Loan Amounts are Rounded, How Should We Count Conforming Loans?

 The R code in this folder studies the following question: